This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 • Precision: High

-The advantages of this type of 3D printing are similar to DMLS: good part precision, fairly fast speeds and strong parts.
+EBM is known for good part precision, fairly fast speeds and strong parts.
 However, parts are expensive to produce, the 3D printers themselves can cost several hundred thousand dollars, and are therefore only suitable for high value-added industrial applications.

 We also have a full guide to electron beam melting.